TheElementalOfDestruction/pts/README.rst

 Fast Fonts
 ----------
-Fast fonts are a more memory intensive way to process the line data.
-They are slightly less accurate, but are orders of magnitude faster than the default font type.
+Fast fonts are a way to process the text data much faster.
+The downsides are that they are memory intensive, taking a lot longer to load, and are slightly less accurate.